52.6 F

 $5.4 Million in Growth and Opportunity Virginia Grants to accelerate economic growth and job creation efforts

--Industry-responsive workforce development programs will play a critical role in jumpstarting our , as will increasing the marketability of sites through improved infrastructure, like broadband,” said Governor Youngkin. -These projects will provide invaluable support to our goals of opening Virginia for business, reinvigorating job growth and delivering on our Day One promises.”
+-Industry-responsive workforce development programs will play a critical role in jumpstarting our economy, as will increasing the marketability of sites through improved infrastructure, like broadband,” said Governor Youngkin. -These projects will provide invaluable support to our goals of opening Virginia for business, reinvigorating job growth and delivering on our Day One promises.”

 -GO Virginia plays an important role in developing the next generation of leaders and innovators across the Commonwealth,” said Secretary of Commerce and Trade Caren Merrick. -These projects showcase a collaborative approach by bringing regional partners together to expand and attract businesses and provide quality job opportunities to Virginians.”